lovelysystems/lovely-editor/README.md

 ## How to include your own custom Editor

-Take a look at the [TUI Editor implementation](https://github.com/lovelysystems/lovely-editor/tree/develop/src/components/editor-tui) which illustrates how one can add a new custom editor.
+Take a look at the [Quill Editor implementation](https://github.com/lovelysystems/lovely-editor/tree/develop/src/components/editor-quill) which illustrates how one can add a new custom editor.

 ## How to contribute and develop